vitoho/blog/content/en/post/Esp-Eye Hand On With Simple WiFi Configuration Post 1.md

 #{{% toc %}}
 ---

 In recent days, I was studying ESP-EYE development kit (from ESPRESSIF).
 Try to make some fun experiences with that, now post my first note about how to make a simple web based Wi-Fi captive portal (so much bugs to be fixed, but it works).
-To lean more about 'Esp-Face' please visit my early post here: [https://vitoho.ml/post/esp-face-development-notes/](https://vitoho.ml/post/esp-face-development-notes/)
+To lean more about 'Esp-Face' please visit my early post here: [https://vitoho.ml/post/esp-face-development-notes/] ({{<ref "/post/Esp-Face Development Notes.md" >}})

 Now let's start our journey!